New ZealandLearn even more about New Zealand at oecd.org

 People spend one-tenth to one-fifth of their time on unpaid work.
 The distribution of tasks within the family is still influenced by gender roles: men are more likely to spend more hours in paid work, while women spend longer on unpaid domestic work.
 Men in New Zealand, spend 141 minutes per day cooking, cleaning or caring, in line with the OECD average but still considerably less than New Zealand women who spend 264 minutes per day on average on domestic work.

 Another important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
 People in New Zealand work 1 739 hours a year, lower than the OECD average of 1 765 hours.
 Another key measure, however, is how many people work very long hours.
-The share of employees working more than 50 hours per week is not very large across OECD countries.
+The share of employees working 50 hours or more per week is not very large across OECD countries.
 However, in New Zealand, some 13% of employees work very long hours, more than the OECD average of 9%.
 Overall, men spend more hours in paid work: in New Zealand 19% of men work very long hours, compared with 7% for women.

 The more people work, the less time they have to spend on other activities, such as time with others or leisure.
 The amount and quality of leisure time is important for people’s overall well-being, and can bring additional physical and mental health benefits.
 In New Zealand,full-time workers devote 62% of their day on average, or 14.9 hours, to personal care (eating, sleeping, etc.) and leisure (socialising with friends and family, hobbies, games, computer and television use, etc.) – slightly less than the OECD average of 15 hours.
 Fewer hours in paid work for women do not necessarily result in greater leisure time.
 In New Zealand, both men and women devote approximately 15 hours per day to personal care and leisure.